 In this mode TMR0H:TMR0L form the 16-bit timer value.
-As shown in Figure 18-1, read and write of the TMR0H register are buffered.
+As shown in the 16-bit TMR0 Body Diagram, read and write of the TMR0H register are buffered.
 TMR0H register is updated with the contents of the high byte of Timer0 during a read of TMR0L register.
 Similarly, a write to the high byte of Timer0 takes place through the TMR0H buffer register.
 The high byte is updated with the contents of TMR0H register when a write occurs to TMR0L register.
 This allows all 16 bits of Timer0 to be read and written at the same time.

-Timer0 rolls over to 0x0000 on incrementing past 0xFFFF.
+Timer 0 rolls over to 0x0000 on incrementing past 0xFFFF.
 This makes the timer free running.
-TMR0L/H registers cannot be reloaded in this mode once started.
+TMR0L/H registers can't be reloaded in this mode once started.